SecurityBagel/SecurityBagel/README.md

 ## Roadmap

-- Expand Vendor API queries and connectors and OSINT integrations.
+- Expand Vendor API queries and connectors and open-source integrations.
 - Continue to add usable cybersecurity framework and management templates.
 - Add cybsecurity measurement techniques with DAX, Python and R code.
 - Promote re-usable templates for cybersecurity community collaboration and information sharing.